West Gonja, North Gonja DCE Nominees get nod | News Ghana

 The Municipal and District Chief Executive Nominees for West Gonja Municipality and North Gonja District in the Savannah Region have been endorsed by Assembly Members.

-During the confirmation votes, held at Damongo, all the 17 Assembly Members of the West Gonja Municipal Assembly voted in favour of Mr Kusubari to confirm his nomination.
+During the confirmation, held at Damongo, all the 17 Assembly Members of the West Gonja Municipal Assembly voted in favour of Mr Kusubari to confirm his nomination.

-Both Mr Kusubari and Mr Adam assured of operating an open door administration to respond to the needs of the people.
+Both Mr Kusubari and Mr Adam have given assurance to operate open door administrations to respond to the needs of their people.

 Send your news stories to newsghana101@gmail.com and via WhatsApp on +233 244244807 Follow News Ghana on Google News